chrisgrounds/chrisgrounds.github.io/index.md

 {% include css.html %}

 # Welcome

-I am a Software Engineer at <a href="https://www.tracsis.com/">Tracsis</a>, formerly at the <a href="https://www.bbc.co.uk">BBC</a>, interested in functional programming and software engineering best practice and excellence.
+I'm a Software Engineer at <a href="https://www.tracsis.com/">Tracsis</a>, formerly at the <a href="https://www.bbc.co.uk">BBC</a>, interested in functional programming and software engineering best practice and excellence.

 ## Blog